Adhikari-A/AAScripts/README.md

 # AAScripts
-Scripts that help with BAM, Nmesh and Sgrid runs.
+Scripts that help with BAM, Nmesh and Sgrid compiling and run outputs.